inaimathi/cl-notebook/README.md

 ######## Front-end
 - History interface
-	- Slider as part of main notebook controls
-	- Usually at max, if scrolled, takes you back in history (it'll need to be pretty wide, and there should be an alternate textbox input bound with it)
-	- If you edit something and it's not at max history, it instead forks at that point and lets you edit the fork.
+	- If you edit something while looking at a state in the past, it should instead fork at that point and have you edit the fork.
+		- Operations that need to fork a book:
+			- rename book
+			- eval-to-cell
+			- new cell
+			- kill cell
+			- change-cell-contents
+			- change cell type
+			- change cell language
+			- change cell noise
+			- reorder cells
+		- Probably write a separate function.
+Something like `maybe-fork-command` that takes care of forking the notebook behind the scenes, and just sends the command if you're at the current history state.
 	- No idea how we're reconciling this with the notebook menu
 		- Probably, let it go.
 The menu should just list forks as regular notebooks (perhaps list them as descendants, if their parent still exists)
 - Really REALLY missing s-expression-based navigation.
 Look into it.